 The majority of MSPs, as well as Scottish MPs at Westminster, have signed the ICAN Parliamentarians’ Pledge, which is a commitment to supporting and working towards the TPNW.

-We encourage all our members to find out if your representatives have signed the Pledge.
+If you’re a member, we encourage you to find out if your representatives have signed the Pledge.
 If they have, please write to them to thank them – it’s vital for MPs and MSPs to understand that this is a key issue that matters to the people they represent.

-To find out more about worldwide work to get rid of nuclear weapons, please visit the International Campaign for the Abolition of Nuclear Weapons (ICAN).
+To find out about worldwide work to get rid of nuclear weapons, visit the International Campaign for the Abolition of Nuclear Weapons (ICAN).
 Scottish CND is proud to be an ICAN partner in Scotland.